Kevin Cogan: 1983–1993

 For 1989 Cogan returned with the Machinists Union driving the No. 11 Schaefer Beer/Playboy Fashions March 88C-Cosworth DFX.
 Another frustrating season saw Cogan finish 14th in points with a best finish of 8th at the Champion Spark Plug 300K at Laguna Seca Raceway.
 The only 'highlight' of Cogan's season was a major crash at the Indianapolis 500.
 At the end of the third lap, Cogan spun in turn four and hit the entrance to the pit lane.
 The car broke in half, rebounded and slammed into the end of the pit wall before finally sliding to a stop on its side in the pit lane.
 To everyone's surprise, Cogan immediately climbed from his destroyed car unharmed.

 In 1990 Cogan could only get a drive for Indianapolis for Vince Granatelli Racing in the No. 11 Tuneup Masters Penske PC18-Buick V6.
 In the race Cogan qualified in 15th place and finished in 9th place.
 Cogan would later get a second race at the Marlboro 500 at Michigan International Speedway for Stoops Racing in the No. 17 Conseco Lola T9000-Cosworth DFS starting 13th and finishing 20th.
 Cogan would finish out the season 23rd in points.

 In 1991 Cogan would join Team Menard to drive the No. 9 Glidden/Menards Lola T9100-Buick V6 at the Indianapolis 500.
 During qualifying Cogan was unable to make an attempt due to rain and would have to wait for the second day.
 Cogan would easily qualify for the race in 16th place with a speed that would have placed him easily in the top ten along with other drivers, such as teammate Gary Bettenhausen, Arie Luyendyk, Emerson Fittipaldi and Stan Fox.
 In the race Cogan was involved in a crash with Roberto Guerrero on lap 25.
-In the wreck Cogan broke his arm and leg.
+Cogan suffered serious injuries with his right femur broken near the hip in four lengthwise pieces, requiring seven and a half hours of surgery.
+He also suffered a broken right forearm and shoulder.

 Original television footage was inconclusive, and Cogan firmly assessed the blame on Guerrero, claiming that Guerrero cut down on him.
 An amateur home video shot from the grandstands surfaced, however, which showed that Cogan may have moved up into Guerrero.
 At the very least, the video showed that it may have been a simple racing accident, although Cogan still holds Guerrero responsible.
 As a result of the crash Cogan missed the remainder of the year (Menard wasn't going to do anymore races) and the next year.
 Cogan scored no points during the season.